-Caffeine is a form of drug.
+Caffeine is a form of the drug.
 If moderate consumptions are usually safe, caffeine could be addictive and the consumers can get dependent on caffeine which will make it harder for them to cut down the amount of consumption, let alone quitting.
 The dependence on caffeine is also recognized as a mental disorder.
-If the addict however manages to quit, he or she will experience hammering headaches, fatigue and mental fuzziness for about two days before the body gets adjusted to the change.
+If the addict, however, manages to quit, he or she will experience hammering headaches, fatigue and mental fuzziness for about two days before the body gets adjusted to the change.

 Disadvantages of Coffee